jmgjmg/MSMBle/README.md

 If HM10 service is found, an activity can be launched to connect to the HM10 and simulate a Serial connection to the module.
 An arduino skecth is included in the repository to show how HM10 module works.

+If BLEDduino UART service is found, an activity can be launched to connect to the BLEduino  and simulate a Serial connection to the module.
+You will need to upload BLEduino "Console Demo" sketch.
++ upload "Console demo" sketch to BLEduino http://bleduino.cc/start/examples/1
++ reset BLEduino with onboard Reset button
++ open Arduino IDE console (this must be done after pressing the BLEduino reset button!)
++ start BLE scanning from MSMSBLE Android app and select BLEduino device, UART service (shown in blue) and UART characteristics (also in blue).

 This application has been tested on a Google Nexus 7 (2013 edition)

 Free aplication available for download from Google Play: